-Rents may be re-determined at the annual anniversary of the HAP contract.
-SHA must re-determine rents upon the owner's request.
-If there is a ten percent or greater decrease in the published FMR, SHA must conduct a rent reasonable determination and may require adjusting the rent.
-The owner's request for a rent adjustment must be in writing.
-SHA may not approve the rent increase if the owner is in violation of the HAP, including units not in compliance with the housing quality standards (HQS).
+Owners may request adjustments to contract rent at the annual anniversary of the HAP contract.
+The owner's request for a rent adjustment must be in writing and must be received by SHA no less than 60 days from the effective date of the adjustment.
+SHA may not approve a rent increase if the owner is in violation of the HAP, including units not in compliance with the housing quality standards (HQS).